Cardenaz/Cardenaz/README.md

 ### Hi there 👋

+🔭 I’m currently working on peer to peer laundry.

+I started to code originally because I wanted to develop Machine Learning Models, however, I don't ever recall having a pleasant or creative moment with it - and kind of got swooped into app development instead.

 <!--
 **Cardenaz/Cardenaz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.